Pros / Beginners and advanced users alike will find it easy to use.

 Verdict / Finale PrintMusic is missing a couple features we look for, but it is easy to use.

-This music composition software has an impressive set of note entry and editing palettes, yet it's so easy to use you can quickly start composing quality music with very little instruction.
+This music composition software has an impressive set of note entry and editing palettes, yet it's easy enough to use that you can quickly start composing quality music with very little instruction.
 Each tool on every palette includes a tooltip that activates when you place your cursor over it.
 These brief tool descriptions cut down on the time you need to spend thumbing through a manual, scanning online help files or watching video tutorials.

 Another one of Finale’s nice features is its Scroll View, which displays your score horizontally.
 This lets you see more of the score on the screen at a time, especially if you have a widescreen monitor.
 It also allows you to work seamlessly with the score, without changing pages.